HR Governance: Definition & Importance

 Strategic Workforce Planning

 The strategic aspect involves forecasting future talent needs based on the organisation's long-term goals.
 This requires an in-depth understanding of the business landscape, industry trends, and an anticipation of skill requirements.
-By aligning HR strategies with organisational objectives, companies can ensure that they have the right talent in the right place at the right time.
+By aligning HR strategies with organisational objectives, companies can ensure they have the right talent in the right place at the right time.

 Talent Management and Development